Facilitating {\it ab initio} configurational sampling of multicomponent solids using an on-lattice neural network model and active learning: Introduction

 In view of these issues, we as well as some other workers have opted to bypass fitted models and sample directly on DFT energies \cite{Khan2016,Wexler2019,Kasamatsu2019,Kasamatsu2020}.
 Using more sophisticated MC schemes that are suited for parallel computation such as Wang-Landau \cite{Wang2001} or replica exchange Monte Carlo (RXMC) \cite{Hukushima1996} sampling, sufficient statistical sampling has been achieved on calculation models with up to a few hundred atoms.
 However, some of these works required weeks of calculations on up to 100 supercomputer nodes, and much acceleration is necessary if this type of approach is to be used in a more widespread manner on a variety of materials systems.
-Towards this end, we consider, in this work, the so-called ``active learning'' approach, which has been developed to accelerate first-principles molecular dynamics simulations or MC calculations \cite{Podryabinkin2017,Podryabinkin2019,Gubaev2019,Smith2018,Zhang2019,Kostiuchenko2019,Loeffler2020,Vandermause2020}.
+Towards this end, we consider, in this work, the so-called ``active learning'' approach, which has been developed to accelerate first-principles molecular dynamics simulations or MC calculations \cite{Podryabinkin2017,Podryabinkin2019,Gubaev2019,Smith2018,Zhang2019,Kostiuchenko2019,Loeffler2020,Vandermause2020,jinnouchi2020}.
 The basic idea is to use machine-learning potentials (MLPs) that have been fitted to DFT results to accelerate the calculations.
 Since MLPs are usually good at interpolating but not at extrapolating, a relearning is performed when the system wanders into a previously unlearned region of structure space, then the simulation is restarted with the newly tuned potential.
 Here, we apply this idea to the lattice configuration problem.

-Many forms of MLPs have been proposed in the literature; in this work, we employ the high-dimensional neural network potential (NNP) scheme proposed by Behler and Parinello \cite{behler2007,behler2011,behler2015}.
-This scheme assumes that the total energy can be decomposed into atomic energies determined by the environment around each atom, and uses neural networks to fit these atomic energies.
-To characterize atomic environments, we employ the Chebychev polynomial-based fingerprint proposed by Artrith {\it et al.} \cite{artrith2017}; the effectiveness of this fingerprint function has been demonstrated especially for multicomponent systems.
-Atomic Energy NETwork ({\ae}net) code \cite{artrith2016,artrith2017} is employed for the NNP training.
+Many forms of MLPs have been proposed in the literature; in this work, we employ the high-dimensional neural network potential (NNP) scheme proposed by Behler and Parinello \cite{behler2007,behler2011,behler2015,Watanabe2020}.
+This scheme assumes that the total energy can be decomposed into atomic energies determined by the environment around each atom and uses neural networks to fit these atomic energies.
+That is, the total energy is expressed as